 Under Pennsylvania law (35 Pa C.S. § 5304) each county is required to develop and maintain a 911 System Plan.
-Overall, the 911 System Plan is intended to be a way for PSAPs to communicate activities, accomplishments, funding considerations, and future plans to a variety of stakeholders including elected officials, the general public, and PEMA.
+Overall, the 911 System Plan is intended to be a way for PSAPs to communicate activities, accomplishments, funding considerations, and future plans to a variety of stakeholders including elected officials, the public, and PEMA.

 As part of its 911 System Plan submission, a PSAP will:

-- Maintain PSAP inventory data - Measure compliance with the new state minimum Technology, Operations, and Planning requirements - Measure progress towards NG911 implementation - Submit a financial plan by Cost Type for the next two years - Identify anticipated, significant funding impacts (i.e., system replacement) by Cost Type through the next five (5) years
+- Maintain PSAP inventory data - Measure compliance with the new state minimum Technology, Operations, and Planning requirements - Measure progress towards NG911 implementation - Submit a financial plan by Cost Type for the next two (2) years - Identify anticipated, significant funding impacts (i.e., system replacement) by Cost Type through the next five (5) years

-PEMA intends to use Plan information for activities such as:
+PEMA intends to use 911 Plan information for activities such as:

-- Planning, budgeting, and allocating statewide interconnectivity funds for multiple years - Maintaining the State 911 Plan and 911 system priorities - Maintaining the framework of state minimum requirements - Establishing objectives and measuring progress for NG911 service enhancements - Maintaining the Eligibility Factors List
+- Planning, budgeting, allocating, and forecasting statewide interconnectivity funds costs for multiple years - Maintaining the State 911 Plan and 911 system priorities - Maintaining the framework of state minimum requirements - Establishing objectives and measuring progress for NG911 service enhancements - Maintaining the Eligibility Factors List

 Initial 911 System Plan submissions were due from each county on September 30, 2022 and will be updated on a biennial cycle.
-There are no 911 System Plan submissions due in 2023.
+There are no 911 System Plan submissions due in 2024.

 PEMA looks forward to incorporating feedback received from the counties to enhance the planning process.
-It is anticipated we will be making enhancements to the Planning Module in the PSAP Portal in early 2023.
-We will re-open the Planning Module as soon as possible so counties can begin working on their next 911 System Plan.
+It is anticipated we will be making enhancements to the Planning Module in the PSAP Portal in early 2024.
+We will reopen the Planning Module as soon as possible so counties can begin working on their next 911 System Plan.
+System plan updates will be due on September 30, 2025.

-5. 2023 PSAP Audits
+5. 2024 PSAP Audits

 Per Title 35 Pa.
 C.S. § 5303(a) (12), PEMA is to require a biennial performance audit of each 911 system's use of money from the fund, including allocations to capital or operating reserves.
-In 2023 and subsequent years, audits will be conducted on roughly half of the Commonwealth's sixty-seven (67) recipients of 911 funding covering calendar years 2021 and 2022.
+In 2024 and subsequent years, audits will be conducted on roughly half of the Commonwealth's sixty-seven (67) recipients of 911 funding covering calendar years 2021 and 2022.
 Records related to the financial and programmatic aspects of 911 operations should be readily accessible for audit.